mrethana/python-dash-with-tables-nyc-career-ds-062518/README.md

 First, we create a table row (i.e. `html.Tr`).
 Then, we are creating the children for that first row, which will be the table headers (i.e. `html.Th`).
 To get each column name as a table header we can use one element from our list of data and get the keys (i.e. `data[0].keys()`).
 Then we use list comprehension to push each new table header into the array of children for the first row.

-If we look at our table now, it should look something like the folling:
+If we look at our table now, it should look something like the following:

 > <h3>Interest in Pho, Ramen, and Soba by Country according to Google Search from 01/2004 - 06/2018</h3>
 > <table>